arunashivaniir/Dev-Security/Day 2_Client–Server.md

 ![[Pasted image 20251114112746.png]]

 A _Web Application's_ job is to receive HTTP requests and return HTTP responses.
 While interacting with a database to get or update information.

+WEB FRAMEWORKS FOR SERVER-SIDE

+When a website gets a request for a certain link (URL), URL mapping tells the website what piece of code should handle it.
+This means each webpage or feature can have its own handler, making things simpler and more organized.
+If a URL changes, you just update the mapping, not all of your code.